Delayed Bidirectional Alignment via Disentangled Audio Semantics for Audio-Visual Segmentation: Abstract

 \section{Abstract}

-Audio–Visual Segmentation (AVS) aims to localize sound-producing objects at the pixel level by jointly leveraging auditory and visual information.
-However, existing methods often suffer from multi-source entanglement and audio–visual misalignment, which lead to biases toward louder or larger objects while overlooking weaker, smaller, or co-occurring sources.
-To address these challenges, we propose DDAVS, a Disentangled Audio Semantics and Delayed Bidirectional Alignment framework.
+Audio–Visual Segmentation (AVS) aims to localize sound-producing objects at the pixel level by integrating auditory and visual cues.
+However, existing methods often struggle with multi-source entanglement and audio–visual misalignment, leading to a dominance bias toward acoustically or visually salient objects (i.e., louder or larger ones) at the expense of subtler or co-occurring sources.
+To address these challenges, we propose DDAVS: Delayed Bidirectional Alignment via Disentangled Audio Semantics for Audio-Visual Segmentation.
 To mitigate multi-source entanglement, DDAVS employs learnable queries to extract audio semantics and anchor them within a structured semantic space derived from an audio prototype memory bank.
-This is further optimized through contrastive learning to enhance discriminability and robustness.
+This process is further optimized through contrastive learning to enhance discriminability and robustness.
 To alleviate audio–visual misalignment, DDAVS introduces dual cross-attention with delayed modality interaction, improving the robustness of multimodal alignment.
-Extensive experiments on the AVS-Objects and VPO benchmarks demonstrate that DDAVS consistently outperforms existing approaches, exhibiting strong performance across single-source, multi-source, and multi-instance scenarios.
-These results validate the effectiveness and generalization ability of our framework under challenging real-world audio–visual segmentation conditions.
+Extensive experiments on the AVS-Objects and VPO benchmarks demonstrate that DDAVS achieves state-of-the-art performance across single-source, multi-source, and multi-class multi-instance scenarios.
+These results validate the effectiveness and generalization ability of our framework under challenging real-world audio–visual segmentation conditions. \href{https://trilarflagz.github.io/DDAVS-page/}{Project page.} \keywords{Audio-Visual Segmentation \and Multimodal Learning \and Visual-Audio Representation}